rlinlen/aws-vllm-openwebui/README.md

 ## Troubleshooting

+1. Deployment issues:
+   - In case you find the errors related to "This CDK CLI is not compatible with the CDK library used by your application.", either upgrade your cdk cli version, or use npx to run a specific version without having to upgrade the CDK CLI. e.g. "npx aws-cdk@2.1005.0 bootstrap"

-1. Model initialization issues:
+2. Model initialization issues:
    - Check vLLM service logs in CloudWatch
-   - Verify HuggingFace token is correctly set
+   - Verify HuggingFace token is correctly set and the license is accepted
    - Ensure enough storage for model

-2. Connection issues:
+3. Connection issues:
    - Verify security group rules
    - Check ALB health checks
    - Validate network configuration

-3. Performance issues:
+4. Performance issues:
    - Monitor GPU utilization
    - Check memory usage
    - Verify sticky session configuration

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

 ## License